This article includes information about:

 Advance planning as a mitzvah

-Dignity Memorial® professionals have the experience and the expertise to help you plan a Jewish funeral.
+Dignity Memorial® professionals have the experience and the expertise to help you.
 Planning your own service in advance protects your loved ones from having to make these decisions for you in an emotionally stressful time, and it gives you the peace of mind of knowing that your wishes have been communicated.

 Whether you would like a traditional Jewish funeral or a more personal memorial, we will walk you through the process and make sure your service honors your family's customs and traditions.